Aims and Scope

 The journal is financially supported by the Faculty of Education, Nelson Mandela University, South Africa.

-The publication of the journal is made possible through processing fees of R5000 from 2021 per article.
+The publication of the journal is made possible through processing fees of R7500 from 2024 per article published.
 There is NO submission fee.

 Copyright of articles